lanefu/clammy-ng/README.md

   - batcat
   - gping
   - btop
+- podman support for easy off-the-shelf add-ons

 ## getting started

-This repo is meant to be the ansible project directory.. or close to it plus documentation..
+This repo is meant to be the ansible project directory--or close to it plus documentation..
 Trying to leverage off-the-shelf roles when possible.
 Other roles will via the
 [clammy collection](https://github.com/lanefu/ansible-collection-clammy) The